MicrosoftDocs/azure-reference-other/studio-module-reference/import-from-azure-blob-storage.md

 ---
 title: "Import from Azure Blob Storage | Microsoft Docs"
-titleSuffix: ML Studio (classic) - Azure ms.date: 05/06/2019
+titleSuffix: ML Studio (classic) - Azure
+description: Learn how to use the Import Data module to read data from Azure blob storage, so that you can use the data in a machine learning experiment.
+ms.date: 05/06/2019
 ms.service: "machine-learning"
 ms.subservice: "studio"